japl-lang/JustAnotherJAPL/docs/bytecode.md

-# NimVM - Bytecode Serialization Standard
+# JAPL - Bytecode Serialization Standard

 ## Rationale
-This document aims to lay down a simple, extensible and linear format for serializing and deserializing compiled NimVM's code to a buffer (be it an actual OS file or an in-memory stream).
+This document aims to lay down a simple, extensible and linear format for serializing and deserializing compiled JAPL's code to a buffer (be it an actual OS file or an in-memory stream).

 ## Disclaimer
 ----------------------------------------------